 We will of course follow all the health and safety regulations regarding the preparation / sharing of food etc. (Please now tick the Food Tasting section on the Permission Form to give consent).

-Allowance of Photography and Videoing
+Permission of Photography and Videoing

-Schools are in a very difficult position in that we have to balance protecting our children, at the same time as being realistic in that many of the events and occasions are milestones in a child’s life and moments that family and indeed schools wish to hold onto.
+Schools are in a very difficult position in that we have to balance protecting our children, at the same time as being realistic in that many of the events and occasions are milestones in a child’s life and moments that family and indeed schools wish to keep.
 In considering this balance we have to accept that there is always a risk that an individual may have an ulterior motive for taking a photograph or video, or may have an inappropriate thought when doing so.
 Only the individual concerned can be held responsible for this.
 As a school our responsibility is to reduce the chance of that risk materialising, and to that end we are making the following recommendations:-

-Where there is a school recorded family separation, permission from both parents will be sought.
 We would add that if any parent refuses permission for their child to be photographed or videoed (Recommendations 1-3) then this will be respected and the school would need to decide whether or not to video the event at all, or to exclude the child from the video/photo.
 (Please now tick the Photography and Videoing section on the Permission Form to give consent).

 One of the key elements related to a website is the use of photographs.
 Clearly the site will contain photographs related to the building and the grounds but if we are to show the many activities and celebrations that go on within a school, such photographs would involve pupils.

 As you are aware the school has already sought your consent for the use of photographs used for display purposes within school or in the newspapers however, we need to seek consent if we are able to use any pictures on the website.
 (No names would be linked with any photographs; forenames would only be used if there was a piece of work displayed on the site).
-It may also be possible to make use of videos or pupils discussions and so consent for this has also been incorporated into the Permissions Form.
+It may also be possible to make use of videos and so consent for this has also been incorporated into the Permissions Form.

 (Please now tick the School Website section on the Permission Form to give consent).